jspm/jspm-cli/README.md

 node --experimental-modules --loader @jspm/resolve/loader.mjs
 ```

-`jspm-node` is example just a bin alias for the above.
+`jspm-node` is just a bin alias for the above.

-For tools like Mocha, supported can be added just through the NODE_OPTIONS environment variable:
+For tools like Mocha, support can be added just through the NODE_OPTIONS environment variable:

 ```js
 NODE_OPTIONS="--experimental-modules --loader \"@jspm/resolve/loader.mjs\"" mocha